The people who meet and help the Doctor in Doctor Who, but never quite become companions.

 - Pair the Spares: Again, see Jackie Tyler above.

-- That Thing Is Not My Child: Alt!Pete's relationship with Rose is initially somewhat frosty, due to the fact that he's been recently widowered and his discomfort at Rose treating him as though he's her father, when she honestly doesn't exist in his universe.
-However, this is mostly just hot air and he quickly accepts her as the daughter he never had.
+- That Thing Is Not My Child!: Alternate Pete's relationship with Rose is initially somewhat frosty, due to the fact that he's recently become a widower and Rose treating him as though he's her father, despite her not existing in that universe.
+However, once he overcomes this discomfort, he quickly accepts her as the daughter he never had.

 - They Called Me Mad!: Given time, Pete's inventions would have netted him a fortune, as his alternate self proves.